 Cover crops consist of any plants that are being primarily used to improved soil health, control weeds and diseases, increase biodiversity, and slow erosion among other benefits.
 Cover crops are a long-term investment in improving your soil, since it may take a few years to see a positive change.
 Studies have shown a yield increase in corn and soybeans when cover crops are used in five consecutive years, and a greater increase in drought years.
 For more information see Cover Crop Economics: Opportunities to Improve your Bottom Dollar.

-Need Help Getting Started?
-Soil Health Who We are What We Do Watershed Facts Main Page
+Try a Practice: Incentive Program Soil Health Who We are What We Do Watershed Facts Main Page